marinesciencedude/Black-Ops-Trilogy-Weapon-Packs/README.md

 Install *all* of these assets first, since files from this repo are meant to override some of the assets.

-It's advised to make a back-up of wpn_t7_zmb_weapons.gdt, since this will be replaced with a version that doesn't produce duplicate asset errors with Smurphy's Improved BO3 Ray Gun
+It's advised to make a back-up of wpn_t7_zmb_weapons.gdt, since this will be replaced with a version that doesn't produce duplicate asset errors with Smurphy's Improved BO3 Ray Gun some might want to make a back-up of core_patch.csv or skip copying the zone_source folder as it is only here to demonstrate that weaponoptions.csv must be commented out
 Note also that share\raw\sound\aliases\user_aliases.csv and share\raw\sound\globals\loadspec.csv are replaced if you need to make a back-up of them.

 * TheAllNightFall's WaW Weapon Ports (don't forget [Weapon Common](https://drive.google.com/file/d/1pzasvTU0tIFtmKbepyGXPPpdEYNyMXmq)):